Number of sessions: 2 or 4

 Accessibility: We are dedicated to providing a positive and accessible learning environment for all.
 Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.

-In session 2-4, the focus is on using R, RStudio, and RMarkdown for data wrangling and data visualization.
+Subsequently, the focus is on using R, RStudio, and RMarkdown for data wrangling and data visualization.
 You will learn how to work with data types and variables in R. Using a real life dataset, you will learn how to import data in R, to organize and manipulate the data, and create custom plots based on the dataset.